 An Operational Evaluation of a Photic Countermeasure to Improve Alertness, Performance, and Mood GreenLIGHT technology During Night-Shift Work.

-The Lighting Intervention Study, with lead investigator Dr. Charles A. Czeisler, the Director of the Department of Sleep Medicine at Harvard University, compared the effects of different wavelengths of light on performance, alertness, and mood during the night shift.
+The Lighting Intervention Study led by the Department of Sleep Medicine at Harvard University compared the effects of different wavelengths of light on performance, alertness, and mood during the night shift.
 Crew members and mission control personnel participated.

-Based on the results of the NSBRI study, as well as results from other ongoing projects in their laboratory, the researchers at Harvard have determined that the peak sensitivity of the human circadian system is closer to 500nm than to 460nm.
-As a result of this "new information about the peak sensitivity of the human circadian system, determining that the most efficacious specialized light source should have a peak near 500nm (as opposed to ~470nm as the lamps produced by Philips Lighting, Eindhoven, Netherlands, as originally proposed), and therefore identifying such a new specialized light source for our studies; retrofitting our laboratory with specialized lamps (manufactured by Sunnex Biotechnologies, Winnipeg, MB, Canada) with a peak sensitivity near 500nm."
+Careful examination of human sensitivity to visible light wavelengths led the Harvard researchers to conclude that "new information about the peak sensitivity of the human circadian system, determining that the most efficacious specialized light source should have a peak near 500nm (as opposed to ~470nm as the lamps produced by Philips Lighting, Eindhoven, Netherlands, as originally proposed), and therefore identifying such a new specialized light source for our studies; retrofitting our laboratory with specialized lamps (manufactured by Sunnex Biotechnologies, Winnipeg, MB, Canada) with a peak sensitivity near 500nm."

 [From NASA's Space Life & Physical Sciences Research & Applications Division Task Book - Evaluation of Photic Countermeasures for Circadian Entrainment of Neurobehavioral Performance and Sleep-Wake Regulation Before and During Spaceflight.]